Class DualWriteVeniceWriter

 public class DualWriteVeniceWriter extends AbstractVeniceWriter<byte[],byte[],byte[]>

-The writer buffers up to batchSize consecutive put records and flushes them as a single ExternalStorageWriter.batchPut(List) before the corresponding Kafka produces fire. batchSize = 1 (the default) disables buffering: every record is forwarded immediately as a one-element batch, matching pre-batching semantics. flush() and close() drain any pending buffer before doing their own work, so the producer's record ordering is preserved.
+The writer buffers up to batchSize consecutive put records and flushes them as a single ExternalStorageWriter.batchPut(List) (per regional writer) before the corresponding Kafka produces fire. batchSize = 1 (the default) disables buffering: every record is forwarded immediately as a one-element batch, matching pre-batching semantics. flush() and close() drain any pending buffer before doing their own work, so the producer's record ordering is preserved.

 update and delete are not supported — batch pushes from clean input never call either.
 Both throw UnsupportedOperationException so a stray invocation fails the Spark task loudly rather than silently leaving the external sink and Venice in divergent states.